 Brett M. Tolpin

-Prior to co-founding Tolpin & Partners, P.C.
-Brett was an attorney at a Chicago based mid-sized intellectual property boutique firm and a Trademark Examining Attorney with the United States Patent and Trademark Office (USPTO).
+Prior to founding Tolpin & Partners, Brett was a Trademark Examining Attorney with the United States Patent and Trademark Office (USPTO) for 5 years.
 At the USPTO, he reviewed trademark applications for all goods (products) and services, and determined the registrability of proposed trademarks.
 He defended those determinations with numerous briefs and oral hearings before the Trademark Trial and Appeals Board of the USPTO.
 After the USPTO, he spent another 5 years at a mid-sized IP boutique firm which rounded out his skills-set in private practice.

 Illinois State Bar